srobo-southampton/python-a-whirlwind-tour/python.md

                          ^
     SyntaxError: invalid syntax

 The output shows a problem with the fourth line, where I've forgotten to place brackets around the string parameter.
-The arrow indicates the place where the interpretter thinks the problem is.
+The arrow indicates the place where the interpreter thinks the problem is.
 As you can see, this could often be more helpful.

 Other causes of syntax errors to look out for are:
 * Incorrect indentation or not leaving blank lines after blocks of code.
 An example: